psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 Its contents were seemingly explosive, and provoked the Mayor of Newport, John Henry Hearn, Esq., to speak out about it at a council meeting of Tuesday, February 4th, 1856.

-In the first place, he objected to the way in which the tract appeared to have been distributed, not least to members of his own family and some of the women who worked in his houshold:
+In the first place, he objected to the way in which the tract appeared to have been distributed, not least to members of his own family and some of the women who worked in his household:

 ```{admonition} No ordinary feelings of indignation , Saturday 09 February 1856
 :class: dropdown